mafifafm/pxt-microbit/docs/test/courses/csintro/coordinates/activity.md

 * From the Input Toolbox drawer, drag an 'on button pressed' block to the coding Workspace and use the dropdown menu to select B.
 * On button B pressed, we'll use an 'If then else' block from the Logic Toolbox drawer.
 * From the LED Toolbox drawer, drop a 'point x y' block into the 'if' condition to check the current on/off state of a specific LED.
 This means:
-	* If the LED located at (0,0) on the micro:bit is currently on, the 'point x y' block will return true.
+	* If the LED located at (0,0) on the Ragga is currently on, the 'point x y' block will return true.
 	* If the LED located at (0,0) is currently off, the 'point x y' block will return false.
 * For this exercise, we'll use the two built-in icons to display the LED's current status.
 From the Basic Toolbox drawer, drag two 'show icon' blocks into each of the 'then' and 'else' clauses
 * Use the dropdown menu to select the check mark for Yes, and the X icon for No.